Credit Union Cybersecurity: Beyond the Basics

 Frequently Asked Questions

 The most impactful controls include Conditional Access policies that enforce multi-factor authentication and block legacy protocols, data loss prevention rules that detect sensitive member data in outbound communications, email authentication through DMARC, DKIM, and SPF, sensitivity labels on documents containing member information, and audit log retention of at least one year for incident investigation and regulatory compliance.
+For more details, see our guide on managed IT for community banks.
+For more details, see our guide on NCUA IT examination preparation.

 Business email compromise remains the most financially damaging threat, followed by ransomware delivered through exposed remote access and legacy authentication protocols.
 Credential stuffing attacks against online banking portals, third-party vendor compromises that cascade into credit union environments, and insider threats from improper data handling round out the top threat categories targeting credit unions.